awsdocs/iam-user-guide/doc_source/troubleshoot_policies.md

 IAM reviews service names, actions, and resource types for services that support policy summaries\.
 However, your policy summary might include a resource value or condition that does not exist\.
 Always test your policies with the [policy simulator](access_policies_testing-policies.md)\.

 If your policy includes unrecognized services, actions or resource types, one of the following errors has occurred:
 + **Preview service** – Services that are in preview do not support the visual editor\.
 If you are participating in the preview, you can ignore the warning and continue, though you must manually type the actions and resource ARNs to complete your policy\.
-Alternatively, you can choose the **JSON** tab to type or paste a JSON policy document\.
+Alternatively, you can choose the **JSON** editor option to type or paste a JSON policy document\.
 + **Custom service** – Custom services do not support the visual editor\.
 If you are using a custom service, you can ignore the warning and continue, though you must manually type the actions and resource ARNs to complete your policy\.
-Alternatively, you can choose the **JSON** tab to type or paste a JSON policy document\.
+Alternatively, you can choose the **JSON** editor option to type or paste a JSON policy document\.
 + **Service does not support the visual editor** – If your policy includes a generally available \(GA\) service that does not support the visual editor, you can ignore the warning and continue, though you must manually type the actions and resource ARNs to complete your policy\.
-Alternatively, you can choose the **JSON** tab to type or paste a JSON policy document\.
+Alternatively, you can choose the **JSON** editor option to type or paste a JSON policy document\.

   Generally available services are services that are released publicly and are not preview or custom services\.
 If an unrecognized service is generally available and the name is spelled correctly, then the service does not support the visual editor\.
 To learn how to request visual editor or policy summary support for a GA service, see [Service does not support IAM policy summaries](#unsupported-services-actions)\.
 + **Action does not support the visual editor** – If your policy includes a supported service with an unsupported action, you can ignore the warning and continue, though you must manually type the resource ARNs to complete your policy\.
-Alternatively, you can choose the **JSON** tab to type or paste a JSON policy document\.
+Alternatively, you can choose the **JSON** editor option to type or paste a JSON policy document\.

   If your policy includes a supported service with an unsupported action, then the service does not fully support the visual editor\.
 To learn how to request visual editor or policy summary support for a GA service, see [Service does not support IAM policy summaries](#unsupported-services-actions)\.
 + **Resource type does not support the visual editor** – If your policy includes a supported action with an unsupported resource type, you can ignore the warning and continue\.
 However, IAM cannot confirm that you have included resources for all of your selected actions, and you might see additional warnings\.
 + **Typo** – When you manually type a service, action, or resource in the visual editor, you can create a policy that includes a typo\.
 To avoid this, we recommend that you use the visual editor by selecting from the list of services and actions, and then complete the resource section according to the prompts\.
 However, if a service does not fully support the visual editor, you might have to manually type parts of your policy\.

   If you are certain that your policy contains none of the errors above, then your policy might include a typo\.
 Check for misspelled service, action, and resource type names\.
 For example, you might use `s2` instead of `s3` and `ListMyBuckets` instead of `ListAllMyBuckets`\.
 Another common action typo is the inclusion of unnecessary text in ARNs, such as `arn:aws:s3: : :*`, or missing colons in actions, such as `iam.CreateUser`\.
-You can evaluate a policy that might include typos by choosing **Review policy** to review the policy summary and confirm whether the policy provides the permissions you intended\.
+You can evaluate a policy that might include typos by choosing **Next** to review the policy summary and confirm whether the policy provides the permissions you intended\.

 ## Troubleshoot using policy summaries<a name="troubleshoot_policies-polsum"></a>